dapierce/dapierce.github.io/content/blog/2023-03-01-new-website.md

 and GitHub will serve up a live updated version of your site, and give you a link to view it as you work.
 Move that tab over to its own window on the other side of your desktop and you can work and watch the site change.

->**Note** that you only get 60 hours of Codespaces time on the free plan, so if you're done designing your site and don't need a live preview anymore, you can use https://github.dev/ to make new posts.
+*Note that you only get 60 hours of Codespaces time on the free plan*, so if you're done designing your site and don't need a live preview anymore, you can use [https://github.dev/](https://github.dev/) to make changes to your codebase and make new posts.

 ## GitHub to Netlify